Behaviour is the second section of the Settings mainpage. It comprises settings that will seldom need to be changed, once they have been determined

 - OFF: be silent (the App is always silent in the background)

-Note A): You will probably want to have one and only one of the two Assume switches set to ON.
-Together with recorded values of the Change of sail and Change of engine attributes, these switches affect the Sail time and Engine time calculations
+You will probably want to have one and only one of the two Assume switches set to ON.
+Together with recorded values of the Sails and Engine attributes, these switches affect the Sails time and Engine time calculations.

 Set Assume engine running at start to ON if you usually depart from harbor by engine.
 And whenever you stop and start the engine during cruising, make an appropriate event.